nvpinkham/Dysautonomia/README.md

 MetaboAnalyst was not easily compiled on our system so we used individual R scripts from the package.
 Available here https://github.com/xia-lab/MetaboAnalystR

+if you are having trouble with the MetaboAnalyst scripts we have noticed that the R package cairo is often the cause.
+It is not needed for any of the functions from MetaboAnalyst we utilized so the lines in MetaboAnalyst's "generl_data_utils" that call cairo can be deleted to get around this problem.

 ### Time estimates for R scripts associated with each figure:

  figure 1:\